 2020-21 rate bills

-When rates bill issue in June 2020, the bill will assess rates due from 1 April 2020 until 31 March 2021.
-There is no rate holiday for domestic customers.
+Rate bills will assess rates due from 1 April 2020 until 31 March 2021.
+There is no rate holiday for domestic customers however the domestic regional rate has been frozen for the year 2020-21.

 Recovery action on debt and arrears